nolanchoy/transitmapsf/content/about.md

 comments: false
 ---
 {{< alert info>}}
-Servers may occasionally undergo maintenance.
+Servers may undergo occasional maintenance.
 {{< /alert >}}

 ## About the site